domagal9/classifymymeds/README.md

 ![](images/exponential_smoothing.png)

 ## Identifying the Formulary for Each Payer
 The formulary of a payer is list of the preferred drugs each payer has.
 These lists are often tiered with certain drugs being lower in cost than others, and other drugs needing a prior authorization before the payer will agree to cover them.
 If an initial pharmacy claim is rejected, a "reject code" is provided which explains why the drug was not covered.
-In this data, we have three different reject codes: 70, 75, 76.
-From these codes, we are able to determine the formulary of each payer.
+In this data, we have three different reject codes:

-Each reject code has a different meaning.
-A code 70 means that the drug is not on the formulary and is not covered by the payer.
-A code 75 means the drug is on the formulary, but another drug is typically prefered.
-These drugs will require a prior authorization.
-A code 76 means that while the drug is covered, plan limitations ahve been exceeded.
-This typically means the patient is over the number of refills on the prescription.
+* 70: the drug is not on the formulary and is not covered by the payer;
+* 75: the drug is on the formulary, but another drug is typically preferred;
+* 76: the drug is covered but plan limitations ahve been exceeded.
+A presciption fill request with reject code 75 requires a prior authorization and a code 76 typically means the patient has exceeded the number of refills for the medication.

-Through examining the data from each payer and each drug, we find the following:
+We determine the formulary of each payer from these codes.
+In particular, by examining the data from each payer and each drug, we find the following:
 * Payer 417380: Drug A is on formulary, but requires a PA (Code 75), Drug B is on formulary and only requires a PA if the patient is over refills (Code 76), Drug C is not covered (Code 70).
 * Payer 417614: Drug A is not covered (Code 70), Drug B is on formulary but requires a PA (Code 75), Drug C is on formulary and only requires a PA if patient is over refills (Code 76).
 * Payer 417740: Drug A is on formulary and only requires a PA if patient is over refills (Code 76), Drug B is not covered (Code 70), Drug C is on formulary but requires a PA (Code 75).